241111-Python/Project2-Team-Oak/README.md

 Users will be able to access various statistics about the data set.
 - Mean and median, max and min, standard deviation, and range for the dollar price of the Big Mac on a yearly basis.
 - PPP via Big Mac price.
 We are interested in the purchasing power of the dollar in other countries.
-Suppose that P1 and P2 are the prices of a big max measured in USD (relative to the given exchange rate) in the United States and a second country, respectively.
+Suppose that P1 and P2 are the prices of a Big Mac measured in USD (relative to the given exchange rate) in the United States and a second country, respectively.
 You can compute the PPP for the Big Mac by the quotient PPP = P1 / P2.
     - If PPP > 1, then the goods are cheaper in the second country, and their currency is undervalued (retire there).
     - If PPP < 1, then goods are more expensive in the second country, and their current is overvalued (don't retire there).
 - PPP for each region.
 We can create a heat map that identifies which countries have a stronger currency (in terms of the Big Mac Index).